 Growing at astronomical rates, SMS messaging is projected to generate $1.5 trillion US dollars from 2003 to 2018.
 From humble beginnings roughly 22 years ago, SMS messaging has skyrocketed as one of the most widely used forms of communication around the world, leaving all other non-voice services in the dust.
 Karl Whitfield of Portio Research explores this phenomenon in his most recent article, proving that SMS is alive and well http://www.

 With business becoming increasingly mobile thanks to cell phones and other wireless technology, it simply makes sense that text messaging become adopted into routine business communication tools.
 In a survey conducted by market research firm IDC, findings concluded that over the next 12 months, 14 percent of companies will use text messaging to communicate internally with business colleagues, 19 percent will use it to generate direct sales, and 23 percent will use it to promote their brand.
-To learn more about the proliferation of mobile messaging within the business world, read on about [...]
+To learn more about [...]